jtonglet/Twitter-Selection-Bias/README.md

 ## Structure of the repository
 <p align="justify">

-- *Classifiers*:  Create a feature matrix and train the noisy classifiers on the weakly labeled training set.
+- *Classifiers*:  Create a feature matrix and train the noisy classifiers on the weakly labeled set.
 - *Data_Collection*: Collect data from the Twitter Academic Research API and format it in a Pandas DataFrame.
 Data collection code is largely inspired from [this](https://towardsdatascience.com/an-extensive-guide-to-collecting-tweets-from-twitter-api-v2-for-academic-research-using-python-3-518fcb71df2a) excellent online tutorial.
 Includes code to identify active user accounts, perform a train-test split and remove company accounts from the training set.
 - *Data_Labeling*: Create Labeling Functions (LFs) and a weakly labeled training set using the Snorkel generative label model.
 It also includes keywords lists and knowledge sources used by the LFs.
 - *Demographic_Inference*: Perform demographic inference with the Extended Generative Model or the [M3](https://github.com/euagendas/m3inference) model.